 A team of academics and NHS clinicians have joined with three leading industry partners to use clinical, imaging and molecular data collected by the NHS England Lung Health Check programme, to define a new set of standards for lung cancer screening.
 The Lung Health Check (LHC) programme will increase the number of lung cancers diagnosed at an earlier stage, when treatment is more likely to be successful.

-The DART Consortium is collaborating with the LHC programme to embed research into this national screening activity.
-Artificial Intelligence algorithms will be developed, validated and used in novel ways to more accurately and quickly diagnose and characterise lung cancer, resulting in fewer invasive clinical procedures.
+The DART Consortium is collaborating with the Lung Health Check programme to embed research into this national screening activity.
+Artificial Intelligence algorithms are being developed, validated and used in novel ways to more accurately and quickly diagnose and characterise lung cancer, resulting in fewer invasive clinical procedures.

 DART’s full title is “The Integration and Analysis of Data Using Artificial Intelligence to Improve Patient Outcomes with Thoracic Diseases”.

 Randomised controlled trials show lung screening can reduce mortality by 20-33% and detect co-morbidities.
 In 2020, NHS England launched a four-year Lung Health Checks programme, at a cost of £70 million.
 600,000 people aged 55-74 who are at higher risk of lung cancer are being invited to participate in a lung health check and, if necessary, a low-dose CT scan at 10 sites in England.

 To improve patient care beyond the current screening guidelines, DART, working with the 10 pilot Lung Health Check sites (LHCs), is collecting data from the sites and their onward referral hospitals.
 Clinical, imaging and molecular data will be integrated for the first time using AI algorithms, with the aim of earlier and more accurate diagnosis of lung cancer.
 DART builds on existing infrastructure from the National Consortium of Intelligent Medical Imaging (NCIMI) and exploits the multidisciplinary strengths of the team.